ilumary/mc/README.md

 - Fully functional vulkan render bakend
 - First-Person Camera with typical wasd controls
+- Implementation of the marching cubes algorithm

 Planned:

 - Refactor code!
-- Implement the marching cubes algorithm
 - Get some terrain to generate
 - Add placing/destruction of blocks
 - Divide terrain into chunks with dynamic loading/unloading